Skip to Content

 Here are some of the disadvantages of Shaker style cabinets:

-However, they are easier to maintain compared to highly ornate kitchen cabinet doors because of the absences of excessive details which might trap debris or grease residues.
+However, they are easier to maintain compared to highly ornate cabinetry doors because of the absence of excessive details which might trap debris or grease residues.

 Too classic for modern kitchens.
-Shaker cabinets suit modern kitchen styles, however some homeowners may find that slab door kitchen cabinets are more suited for ultra modern and minimalist kitchen concepts.
+The shaker style suits modern kitchen styles, however, some homeowners may find that slab doors are more suited for ultra modern and minimalist kitchen concepts.

 Raised Panel Cabinet Door Pros And Cons